How to Pay Fewer Taxes When Selling a Business in California

 Rollover Exclusion Technique

-When you sell your company, there are many things to consider.
+When you sell your company, there are several key factors to consider.
 One of the most essential is how you will be taxed on the sale.
 There are a few different ways to reduce your tax burden when selling your business, and one of them is known as the rollover exclusion technique.

 You may use the rollover exclusion option to exclude a certain income from taxation.
 This procedure is open to business owners who sell their enterprises for cash or stock.
 To qualify, you must have owned and managed the company for at least five years before selling it.